• Skip to main content

 Barley does contain gluten.
 However, for people who eat gluten, barley wins out as one of the best rice alternatives.
 It has both double the fiber and double the calcium of regular rice.

 Barley can also cook up in your favorite rice cooker or pressure cooker.
 The key is to remember you cook barley like regular rice, not instant.
 That means that it’ll be cooking for close to an hour if you choose a stovetop method.
 This herb mushroom barley side dish only requires a handful of simple ingredients that bring out the nutty flavor of the barley.
-Trust us when we say you won’t miss the rice!
+Trust me when I say you won’t miss the rice!

 1. Quinoa